 - dry parsley - the most widely used herb in the world.
 Adds color and light flavor.

-Once you have Sage Onion Garlic spice blend on hand, you'll find yourself sprinkling it on everything!
-Of course during Thanksgiving and Christmas, it is the spice blend of choice for stuffing/dressing and on potatoes; but here's a few other ways to enjoy it:
+Once you have this savory sage and onion blend on hand, you'll find yourself sprinkling it on everything!
+Of course during Thanksgiving and Christmas, it's the savory seasoning of choice for popular dishes like for vegan turkey dressing, vegan turkey, mushroom gravy, and potatoes; but here's a few other ways to enjoy it:

-- sprinkled on fries or sweet potato fries
+- sprinkle on French fries or sweet potato fries

-- on grilled veggies like carrots, squash, onions, celery, mushrooms and potatoes
+- on grilled veggies like carrots, squash, onions, celery, and mushrooms

-- crispy smashed potatoes (addictive) - see photo
+- on crispy smashed potatoes (addictive) - see photo

 More Spicy Vegan Recipes

-If you like spice like we do, here's a few spicy vegan recipes you'll enjoy:
+If you like spice like we do, here's a few spicy vegan recipes to try next:

 - chana masala with rich and luscious cashew cream